-Fiji has a decent history of cyclones with many causing widespread destruction and displacing thousands from their homes.
+Fiji has a decent history of cyclones, with many causing widespread destruction and displacing thousands from their homes.

-The 2015-16 cyclone season was the deadliest on record.
-50 people lost their lives and billions of dollars of damage occurred across several pacific nations such as Fiji, Samoa, Vanuatu, Solomon Islands and others.
-Fiji bore the brunt of that season with Severe Tropical Cyclone Winston smashing into the Fiji islands in 2016, packing winds in excess of 155mph.
+The 2015–2016 cyclone season was the deadliest on record.
+50 people lost their lives and billions of dollars of damage spread across several pacific nations such as Fiji, Samoa, Vanuatu, Solomon Islands and others.
+Fiji bore the brunt of that season, with Severe Tropical Cyclone Winston smashing into the Fiji islands in 2016, packing winds in excess of 155mph.
 44 people lost their lives and $1.4 billion USD in damage was caused.
 With vital infrastructure and services down across the islands, a state of emergency was declared by the Fijian government.
 Rated at Category 5, Winston was the deadliest cyclone recorded in Fiji's modern history.

 The Fiji Meteorological Service and MetService New Zealand monitor all cyclone activity in the Pacific with assistance from Australia and the United States.
-Meteorologists will draw up what they call a 5-day forecast cone.
-This is a map of where they think the cyclone could be over the next 5 days, and the areas that could be affected by storm strength winds.
+Meteorologists will draw up what they call a five-day forecast cone.
+This is a map of where they think the cyclone could be over the next five days, and the areas that could be affected by storm strength winds.
 It‘s shaped like a cone because the exact path is unpredictable.

-If you are told there‘s a cyclone watch on your position, it means gale force winds are expected within 48 hours but not within 24.
+If you are told there‘s a cyclone watch on your position, it means gale force winds are expected within 48 hours, but not within 24 hours.

 Cyclone warning means the gale-force winds will be on you within 24 hours, or are already happening.

 Being well-informed means you‘re less likely to over-react.
-But remember, if you don‘t feel comfortable with the situation make the decision to leave as early as possible.
+But remember, if you don‘t feel comfortable with the situation, make the decision to leave as early as possible.
 There‘s nothing worse than checking out of your hotel and then being stranded when the airport is closed by bad weather.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.